Everything you need to know about Red Bull Junior Brothers

 It's critical that rides on segments are publicly visible and that participating athletes have access to the email associated with Strava/Zwift accounts.

-In July, 15 athletes will then be identified by BORA - hansgrohe to move on to the next process of the programme – a performance camp.
+On July, 15 athletes will then be identified by BORA - hansgrohe to move on to the next process of the program – a performance camp.

 3 min